Article in Mobile App Development category.

 2) Inadequate Audience Research & Competitive Analysis:

-Understanding your target audience and the market is a key to developing successful mobile apps.
-Many businesses fail to perform thorough industry-specific research, discover the right audience for their app, and conduct product surveys to assess app’s usefulness and demand.
+Understanding your target audience and the market is key to developing successful mobile app engagement.
+Many businesses fail to perform thorough industry-specific research, discover the right audience for their app, and conduct product surveys to assess the app’s usefulness and demand.
 An in-depth analysis of target users and competitors will provide you with insights into users’ demographics and current/upcoming trends that can be further utilized to develop a full-proof app development strategy.

 3) Focusing on App Downloads: